 - The dart bulk is the interior part of the dart

 - The dart intake refers to the same area of the dart, but this term specifically refers to the value of the excess fabric.
-For example, a larger dart intake corresponds with a wider dart which in turn corresponds with more curve.
+For example, a larger dart intake corresponds with a wider dart which in turn corresponds with more curves.

 Types Of Darts In Sewing

 The basic dart shape is cleverly effective in its simplicity, but as it is, it doesn’t work as well as it could in every instance.
-For that reason, there are several types of darts, and they all work in their own ways to provide great fitting garments.
+For that reason, there are several types of darts, and they all work in their own ways to provide great-fitting garments.